 Sudden hearing loss can happen out of the blue and without any warning.
 It might start with the sound of a very loud popping noise that gets quieter and then is followed with dizziness, ringing in the ears and extreme pressure in your head.
 You could even just wake up in the morning and discover that you can no longer hear out of one ear.
 Some people may experience a fullness feeling in their ear that’s accompanied by gradual hearing loss.
-It can be very frightening to experience and happen to a

 Sudden sensorineural hearing loss (SSHL) or sudden deafness is an unexplained and very sudden drop in hearing.
 It can vary in severity and normally only affects one ear (unilateral) but it can happen in both (bilateral), although at the same time is relatively rare.
 While low-tone SSHL is a widely understand most people experience high-tone SSHL, which has a far worse prognosis.

 Sudden hearing loss can be as a result of by several factors including, ear infections, injury to the ear, a build-up of earwax, Ménière’s disease or it can be a side effect of certain medications.
 But most people who experience sudden hearing loss in one ear are never able to identify the cause.
 This is referred to as idiopathic SSHL.

 Just as with any kind of sudden loss of hearing, particularly when there’s no apparent cause, it should be treated as an emergency.
 If sudden hearing loss happens to either you or a loved one, then it needs to be investigated and treated as soon as possible.
 If you wait longer than 72 hours to get help, then you risk the possibility that nothing can be done to help restore your hearing.